iExecBlockchainComputing/iexec-sdk/README.md

 # --user <address>
-iexec dataset init # init the dataset template iexec dataset init --encrypted # init the dataset template and create the folders for dataset encryption iexec dataset deploy # deploy the dataset on the blockchain iexec dataset publish [datasetAddress] # publish an datasetorder to make your dataset publicly available on the marketplace (use options to manage access) iexec dataset unpublish [datasetAddress] # unpublish the last published datasetorder for specified dataset iexec dataset unpublish [datasetAddress] --all # unpublish all the published datasetorders for specified dataset iexec dataset show [address|index] # show dataset details iexec dataset count # count your total number of dataset iexec dataset count --user <userAddress> # count user total number of dataset iexec dataset encrypt # for each dataset file in ./datasets/original/ generate a 256 bits key and encrypt the dataset using AES-256-CBC iexec dataset push-secret [datasetAddress] # push the key for the encrypted dataset iexec dataset check-secret [datasetAddress] # check if a secret exists for the dataset
+iexec dataset init # init the dataset template iexec dataset init --encrypted # init the dataset template and create the folders for dataset encryption iexec dataset encrypt # for each dataset file in ./datasets/original/ generate a 256 bits key and encrypt the dataset using AES-256-CBC and compute the encrypted file's sha256 checksum iexec dataset deploy # deploy the dataset on the blockchain iexec dataset push-secret [datasetAddress] # push the key for the encrypted dataset iexec dataset check-secret [datasetAddress] # check if a secret exists for the dataset iexec dataset publish [datasetAddress] # publish an datasetorder to make your dataset publicly available on the marketplace (use options to manage access) iexec dataset unpublish [datasetAddress] # unpublish the last published datasetorder for specified dataset iexec dataset unpublish [datasetAddress] --all # unpublish all the published datasetorders for specified dataset iexec dataset show [address|index] # show dataset details iexec dataset count # count your total number of dataset iexec dataset count --user <userAddress> # count user total number of dataset
 ```

 ## workerpool